Addie Model: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 • The model prioritises continuous enhancement, providing high-quality lessons customised to meet specific objectives and the requirements of learners.

-• In this article, we will examine each phase of the ADDIE model, consider its practical uses in education and training, and provide guidance on how teachers and instructional designers can use it to optimise their learning programmes.
+Each phase of the ADDIE model, consider its practical uses in education and training, and provide guidance on how teachers and instructional designers can use it to improve their learning programmes.

 The first phase, Analysis, includes gathering data about the learners, their specific needs, and the context of learning.
 This process helps in determining goals, objectives, and identifying any gaps in performance.